jbmlaird/DiscogsBrowser/README.md

 # Usage

 You can either copy from source or install the open beta [from the store](https://play.google.com/apps/testing/bj.vinylbrowser).
+Due to the Play Store policies it's uploaded with the name VinylBrowser and uses a different feature graphic.

 # Technical